jennybuni/retrobun/content/posts/starting-your-collection/index.md

 Start with one game.
 Learn the ropes.
 Share your finds online (collectors love cheering each other on).
 And above all, let the hobby bring you joy.

-Because when you hold that little gray Pokémon cartridge, you’re not just collecting plastic—you’re holding a piece of your childhood.
+Because when you hold that little Pokémon cartridge, you’re not just collecting plastic you’re holding a piece of your childhood.
 And that’s worth more than any price guide can tell you.

-🕹️ Next week, I’ll dive deeper into the world of Pokémon collecting, starting with Pokémon Red, Blue, and Yellow—the cartridges that started it all.
-Spoiler: you’re going to want to check those battery saves.